ga4gh-beacon/ga4gh-beacon-legacy-website/pages/index.md

 As a Beacon is designed to support data discoverability of controlled access datasets, it is recommended that synthetic or artificial data is used for testing and initial deployment of Beacon instances.
 The use of synthetic data for testing is important in that it ensures that the full functionality of a Beacon can be tested and / or demonstrated without risk of exposing data from individuals.
 In addition to testing or demonstrating a deployment, synthetic data should be used for development, for example adding new features.
 Additionally, these data can also be used to demonstrate the access levels and data governance procedures for loading data to a Beacon to build trust with data controllers or data access committees who may be considering loading data to a Beacon.
 An example dataset that contains chromosome specific vcf files is hosted at EGA under dataset accession EGAD00001006673.
 While this dataset requires a user to log in to get access, the EGA test user can access this dataset.

+## Acknowledgements
-## Acknowledgements: Beacon partners
+### Beacon partners
-The GA4GH Beacon group started a set of meetings and interviews with GA4GH Driver Projects and with ELIXIR partners in order to determine the scope of the next generation Beacon.
+In 2020, the GA4GH Beacon group started a set of meetings and interviews with GA4GH Driver Projects and with ELIXIR partners in order to determine the scope of the next generation Beacon.
 The goal was to be useful without breaking the simplicity that made Beacon version 1 successful.
 Interviews were conducted with the following GA4GH Driver Projects:
 * Autism Speaks
 * BRCA Exchange